South Australia's algal bloom - all your questions answered

 Since March 2025, an algal bloom has been persisting in our waters.
 Here's everything you need to know to stay informed and enjoy the beach this summer.

-As a large natural algal bloom continues to affect parts South Australia’s coastline, the State and Federal Governments have recently released the $102.5 million Algal Bloom Summer Plan (the Plan), a comprehensive suite of measures to protect South Australia’s coast, back coastal communities and support our summer lifestyle.
+As a large natural algal bloom continues to affect parts of South Australia’s coastline, the State and Federal Governments have released the $102.5 million Algal Bloom Summer Plan (the Plan), a comprehensive suite of measures to protect South Australia’s coast, back coastal communities and support our summer lifestyle.

 First things first: what actually is an algal bloom?